idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 Default value U+00A0

-Here you can insert additional Unicode characters that should be treated as spaces, which counts towards term recognition and auto-assembling.
+Here you can insert additional Unicode characters that should be treated as spaces, which counts towards term/match recognition and auto-assembling.

 **Do not match**